 C. Robert Bryant

 Most recently Bob’s studio is filled with America’s Cup 45’s and the international teams competing in a world tour leading up to the Louis Vuitton and 2013 America’s Cup on San Francisco Bay.
-His work has been selected for numerous exhibits at Coos Art Museum winning the People’s Choice Award in 1999, Newport Beach Maritime Museum, where his work is part of the permanent collection, and he has been exhibiting in the Annual International Maritime Art Exhibitions in the Maritime Gallery at Mystic Seaport for over 10 years.
-Bob is the director of the Puget Sound Group of Northwest Painters, the oldest fraternal society of professional artists in America.
+His work has been selected for numerous exhibits at Coos Art Museum, winning the People’s Choice Award in 1999, Newport Beach Maritime Museum, where his work is part of the permanent collection.
+In 2003, he won the Maritime Gallery Yachting Award at the International Marine Art Exhibition at the Maritime Gallery at Mystic Seaport, where he is currently represented.